jedibatman/Backbone.Schema/README.md

 ### Define nested models and collections
 #### Option `model`
-Converts value to model, using value as attributes.
+Converts value to model, using value as a hash of attributes.
 Represents as is.
 ```js
 schema.define('nested-model', { model: Backbone.Model });